greglobinski/gatsby-starter-hero-blog/content/posts/2019-09-21--my-first-blog/index.md

 Enjoy this guide to [Gatsby security](https://www.gatsbyjs.org/blog/2019-04-06-security-for-modern-web-frameworks/) but the key point is that static sites using API (headless CMS) is a bulletproof architecture.

-Cloudfront TLS all the way and should i need WAF rules
+Cloudfront TLS all the way and should i need more complex WAF rules, can easily apply to Cloudfront

-Tempting to switch to Fastly - but that will be another post for sure

-## Mobile
+## Mobile First

-## Easy
+The beauty of jumping on board Gastsby is it's mobile friendly from ground up, V2 includes layout features and from my perspective it's a matter of picking styled examples from any of the growing list of starters at

 ```javascript
 import { createMuiTheme } from "material-ui/styles";